 Election Results.
-President Gunter confirmed that SSSFHOA membership elections held during the association's annual meeting Oct.
+Gunter confirmed that SSSFHOA membership elections held during the association's annual meeting Oct.
 12, filled board vacancies with new trustees Ed Cody, Jim Harsch and Tracey Douthett.
-President Gunter reported that adding all eligible proxies to the small actual meeting turnout constituted a quorum, permitting the election to be held.
-Bookkeeper Lyn Cier confirmed that over 100 ballots were cast.
-Observing that the association's by-laws were amended during the annual meeting, President Gunter asked, "What next?"
-Representative to the Silver Springs MA Board Bill Noland said by-laws changes are normally submitted to the county recorder's office.
+Gunter reported that adding all eligible proxies to the small actual meeting turnout constituted a quorum, permitting the election to be held.
+[This comment was unsubstantiated and taken at face value.
+See photo at end of minutes.]
+Bookkeeper Lyn Cier confirmed that over 100 ballots were cast, [counted by usurper Pollard].
+Observing that the association's Bylaws were amended during the annual meeting [in order to manipulate the election outcome], Gunter asked, "What next?"
+Bill Noland said Bylaw changes are normally submitted to the county recorder's office.
 Gunter said he would confer with the board's legal adviser and proceed accordingly.
+The election of board officers was delayed so that Gunter could attempt to cover up last month's election hijinxs.

 Architectural Committee.
-Although Chairman Brian Robinson was not present, President Gunter quoted Robinson as reporting that one application for a storage shed had been submitted and approval should be "easy."
+Although Chairman Brian Robinson was not present, Gunter quoted Robinson as reporting that one application for a storage shed had been submitted and approval should be "easy."

 CC&R Compliance.
-President Gunter reported that compliance with a "playfort" height restrictions had been achieved for such a structure owned by assn. member Kate Riggs and that a "sign-off" would be provided.
-Answering Secretary Fuller's question as to who can provide such a "sign-off."
-President Gunter said, anyone on the CC&R Compliance Committee, Fuller, "for the record," complimented the committee, particularly Chris Butler and James Larson, for the efficient and successful manner in which they achieved the "playfort" compliance, which required a series of personal and e-mail contacts.
-President Gunter agreed.
-During further discussion, Fuller reported on his investigation of possible employment of someone to manage future CC&R compliances, an assignment made by President Gunter at the Sept. board meeting.
+Gunter reported that compliance with a "playfort" height restrictions had been achieved for such a structure owned by association member Kate Riggs and that a "sign-off" would be provided.
+Answering Secretary Fuller's question as to who can provide such a "sign-off," Gunter said anyone on the CC&R Compliance Committee.
+Fuller, "for the record," complimented the committee, particularly Chris Butler and James Larson, for the efficient and successful manner in which they achieved the "playfort" compliance, which required a series of personal and e-mail contacts.
+During further discussion, Fuller reported on his investigation of possible employment of someone to manage future CC&R compliances, an assignment made by Gunter at the Sept. board meeting.
 He said while local property management companies contacted can manage all of an HOA's administrative chores, none seemed interested in CCR&R compliance work only.
 He said no local property management companies he spoke with on the matter was familiar with such an arrangement.
-President Gunter suggested the board will probably have to work with "what we have."
+Gunter suggested the board will probably have to work with "what we have."
 Fuller speculated the work will probably come into sharper focus next summer when notifying members about driveway repairs will be restored, following this year's board-approved one year moratorium for such requirements.